 Matt Werle was named the third head coach in Grand Canyon men's volleyball program history on May 2, 2016.
-With one season as interim head coach in 2016, Werle is entering his fourth season at the helm of the program in 2019.
+With one season as interim head coach in 2016, Werle is entering his fifth season at the helm of the program in 2020.

 Werle guided his first three GCU teams to 17 wins or more each year and an overall 54-34 record (.628).
 In 2017, the Lopes were ranked in the national top 15 in each week of their 18-11 season and finished at No. 14.
 It was GCU's first season in the Mountain Pacific Sports Federation, which put six teams in the final national top 15.